wolfswolke/SinkingYachtGuardList_api/ReadMe.md

 `BASE_URL` the base URL of the Sinking Yacht. (https://phish.sinking.yachts/v2/all)

+`HOLDING_TIME` in what interval the API should check for new links in seconds. (default: 86400 seconds/ 24 hours)

 ## CLI
 To run this API in your cli use the following command: